OpenFusionProject/OpenFusion/README.md

 If you'd like to contribute to this project, please read [CONTRIBUTING.md](CONTRIBUTING.md).

-## "Gameplay"
+## Gameplay

-Notice the quotes.
-This is not a full-fledged game that can be played.
-It's what's called a landwalker; enough of the server has been implemented to allow players to run around in the game world, and not much else.
+The goal of the project is to faithfully recreate the game as it was at the time of the targeted build.
+The server is not yet complete, however, and some functionality is still missing.

+Because the server is still in development, ordinary players are allowed access to a few admin commands:

 ![](res/sane_upsell.png)

-To make your landwalking experience more pleasant, you can make use of a few admin commands to get around easier:

 ### Movement commands
 * A `/speed` of around 2400 or 3000 is nice.